elgw/edt/README.md

  - Competitive performance
  - Handles anisotropic pixel sizes at no extra cost.

-The Euclidean distance transform, D, of a binary image, B, sets each voxel in D to the shortest distance to any non-zero voxel in B. If the voxel is considered to have the same length in each dimension it is called *isotropic*, otherwise *anisotropic*.
+The Euclidean distance transform, $'D'$, of a binary image, $'B'$, sets each voxel in $'D'$ to the shortest distance to any non-zero voxel in $'B'$.
+If the voxel is considered to have the same length in each dimension it is called *isotropic*, otherwise *anisotropic*.
 The computational burden increases quadratically with the number of pixels in the obvious, brute-force implementation.
-State of the art methods are linear in the number of pixels and the number of dimensions, i.e., they are O(dN).
+State of the art methods are linear in the number of pixels and the number of dimensions, i.e., they are $'\mathcal{O}(dN)'$.

 ## Implementation